frederic-perez/AmE-dictionary/data/dictionary.md

 __ingrain__ _v_ :three: To fix deeply or indelibly, as in the mind.
 __ingrained__ _adj_ :five::hammer: _Speeding is deeply ingrained in American culture._
 __ingrate__ _n_ :two: An ungrateful person.
 A person who shows no gratitude. _Syn_ thankless wretch, ungrateful person
-__ingratiate__ _v tr_ :five: /in-GRAY-shee-ayt/ _Ingratiate_ means “to gain favor or acceptance by deliberate effort.”
+__ingratiate__ _vt_ :five: /in-GRAY-shee-ayt/ _Ingratiate_ means “to gain favor or acceptance by deliberate effort.”
 It is usually used with _with_, and is often (though not always) used disapprovingly. _Scam artists often have an uncanny ability to ingratiate themselves with their victims using subtle flattery that only seems obvious in retrospect._
 __ingress__ _n_ The act of going or coming in; an entering. _Syn_ incoming, entrance _From the time elapsing between the ingress of the beast and the screams, it seems probable that it was not immediately perceived._
 __inhalant<sup>1</sup>__ _adj_
 __inhalant<sup>2</sup>__ _n_